 We want children to be aware that for poor behaviour choices, there are consequences.
 Sometimes for a variety of reasons, a child will continue to find it difficult to behave in an expected manner.
-If this happens, there are further strategies and appropriate consequences related to the behaviour that will be used by staff to encourage the child to develop greater self-esteem, self-discipline & thought for others, maintaining a safe and positive learning environment.
+Staff will act with curiosity to explore the possible route cause behind the behaviour so that protective factors can be put in place.
+Further supportive strategies and appropriate consequences related to the behaviour will be used by staff to encourage the child to develop greater self-esteem, self-discipline & thought for others, maintaining a safe and positive learning environment.